georgian-io-archive/foreshadow/doc/developers.rst

          (venv) $ git remote set-url origin https://github.com/{YOUR_USERNAME}/foreshadow.git (venv) $ git push origin {your_feature}

       Now you can go to the project on your github page and submit a pull request to the main project.

-Note, make sure to submit the pull request against the development branch.
+      .. note::  Make sure to submit the pull request against the development branch.

 Adding Transformers